ichisemasashi/Nim_in_action/nimprogramming/tmp.md

-Performance critical operations are generally that one which has to allocate new [strings]{.str} or that has to shift many characters, like text inserting operations.
+Performance critical operations are generally that one which has to allocate new [strings] or that has to shift many characters, like text inserting operations.
 Note that some functions of this module, like [toUpperAscii()] work only with the lower and upper ASCII letters.
 For Unicode operations we may need the [unicode] module.